 - Top scoring artisan receives a wreath to wear for the remainder of the event and keep as a remembrance.
 The award recognition is also added to the awards database.

-Displays may be sponsored or organized by any group or person within the Kingdom.
+Displays may be sponsored or organized by any branch, guild, or person within the Kingdom.
 Each display will have its own requirements.
-Organizers should coordinate with the autocrat of the event where it is being held.
+Organizers should coordinate with the event steward of the event and local branch A&S officer where it is being held.
 Displays may be done in a physical environment or in a digital environment.

-Applicable Laws – Article IV Section 8.28 - Order of the Wreath of Athena Section 8.28.1
+Article IV Section 8.28 - Order of the Wreath of Athena

 At every Crown Tournament event, individual artisans will be invited to display their Arts and Sciences projects; these projects need not be completed nor need they be accompanied by documentation.
 This display, hosted by the Minister of Arts and Sciences, represents the work of populace members who are practicing the Arts and Sciences to the best of their ability.